Coherent confluence modulo relations and double groupoids: Coherent confluence modulo

-The only part is trivial because properties {\bf a)} and {\bf b)} correspond to $\Gamma$-confluence of some local branchings of $S$ modulo $E$.
-Conversely, assume that $S$ satisfy properties {\bf a)} and {\bf b)} and let us prove that any local branching is $\Gamma$-confluent modulo $E$.
-We consider a local branching $(f,e,g)$ of $S$ modulo $E$, and assume without loss of generality that $f$ is a non-trivial $n$-cell in $\So$.
-There are two cases: either $g$ is trivial, and the local branching $(f,e)$ of $S$ modulo $E$ is $\Gamma$-confluent by {\bf b)}, or $e$ is trivial.
+\begin{proposition} Let $\Pr=(R,E,S)$ be a terminating $n$-polygraph modulo, and $\Gamma$ be a square extension of $\Pr$.
+Then $\Pr$ is $\Gamma$-locally confluent if, and only if, the following two conditions hold: \begin{enumerate}[\;\;{\bf a)}] \item every local strict $S$-branching $(f,g)$ with $f$ in $S^{\ast(1)}$ and $g$ in $R^{\ast(1)}$ is $\Gamma$-confluent, \item every local $S$-branching $(f,e)$ with $f$ in $\So$ and $e$ in $\Eo$ is $\Gamma$-confluent. \end{enumerate} \end{proposition} \begin{proof} We proceed by double induction.
+The only part is trivial because properties {\bf a)} and {\bf b)} correspond to $\Gamma$-confluence of some local $S$-branchings.
+Conversely, assume that $\Pr$ satisfies properties {\bf a)} and {\bf b)} and prove that every local $S$-branching is $\Gamma$-confluent.
+We consider a local $S$-branching $(f,e,g)$, and assume without loss of generality that $f$ is a non-trivial $n$-cell in $\So$.
+There are two cases: either $g$ is trivial, and the local $S$-branching $(f,e)$ is $\Gamma$-confluent by {\bf b)}, or $e$ is trivial.
 In that case, if $g$ is in $\Ro$, then $\Gamma$-confluence of the branching $(f,g)$ is given by {\bf a)}.
-Otherwise, let us choose a decomposition $g = e_1 \star_{n-1} g' \star_{n-1} e_2$ with $e_1$,$e_2$ in $\tck{E}$ and $g'$ in $\Ro$.
-Now, let us prove the confluence of the branching
+Otherwise, let us write $g = e_1 \star_{n-1} g' \star_{n-1} e_2$ with $e_1$,$e_2$ in $\tck{E}$ and $g'$ in $\Ro$.
+Now, let us prove the confluence of the $S$-branching